Sailias/cryptocoin_payable/README.md

 ### Processing payments

 All payments are calculated against the dollar amount of the payment.
 So a `bitcoin_payment` for $49.99 will have it's value calculated in BTC.
 It will stay at that price for 30 minutes.
-When a payment is made, a transaction is created that stores the BTC in satoshis paid, and the exchange rate is was paid at.
+When a payment is made, a transaction is created that stores the BTC in satoshis paid and the exchange rate is was paid at.
 This is very valuable for accounting later.  (capital gains of all payments received)

 If a partial payment is made, the BTC value is recalculated for the remaining *dollar* amount with the latest exchange rate.